TYNDALL AIR FORCE BASE, Fla. --

 The purpose of the Quad-legged Unmanned Ground Vehicles (Q-UGVs) is to add an extra level of protection to the base.
-The robot dogs, designed by Ghost Robotics, are the first of their kind to be integrated onto a military installation and one of many innovation-based initiatives to begin at Tyndall, coined the Installation of the Future.
+The robot dogs, designed by Ghost Robotics and Immersive Wisdom, are the first of their kind to be integrated onto a military installation and one of many innovation-based initiatives to begin at Tyndall, coined the Installation of the Future.

 “As a mobile sensor platform, the Q-UGVs will significantly increase situational awareness for defenders,” said Mark Shackley, Tyndall Program Management Office security forces program manager.
 “They can patrol the remote areas of a base while defenders can continue to patrol and monitor other critical areas of an installation.”

 Features applied to the robot dogs allow for easy navigation on difficult terrains.
 The robot dogs can operate in minus 40-degree to 131-degree conditions and have 14 sensors to create 360-degree awareness.
 They are also equipped with a crouch mode that lowers their center-of-gravity and a high-step mode that alters leg mobility, among other features.

 Tyndall’s Program Management Office, the 325th SFS, the 325th Civil Engineer Squadron, Air Force Research Labs, communications and other organizations have been working since July 2020 to ensure the Q-UGVs are assembled properly before reaching Tyndall.
 Tyndall is considered an ideal base to host the new robot dogs with its ongoing rebuild.